What is the Electrical Technology Certification Program?

 The program combines fifteen months of classroom, lab, and on-the-job training.
 Students will learn the latest National Electrical Code, electrical fundamentals, various electrical installations, and various electrical operations in housing, agriculture and industry.
 These skills will be used to become a licensed journey electrician through the State of Michigan.

-Students successfully completing the requirements of the Electrical Technology program receive a Certificate from the Institute of Agricultural Technology and are eligible to participate in the annual graduation ceremony of the Institute of Agricultural Technology held on a Sunday afternoon at the end of March at the Wharton Center.
+Students successfully completing the requirements (48 credits) of the Electrical Technology program receive a Certificate from the Institute of Agricultural Technology and are eligible to participate in the annual graduation ceremony of the Institute of Agricultural Technology.

-The program is approved by the US Department of Labor, Bureau of Apprenticeship and Training (BAT) and by the Electrical Administrative Board, Bureau of Construction Codes, State of Michigan.
+The program is approved by the US Department of Labor, Office of Apprenticeship and Training and by the Electrical Administrative Board, Bureau of Construction Codes, and State of Michigan.

 |Jonathan Althouse, M.S.|